Zubax/jafit/README.md

 along its axis.
 The wire carries a 1 Hz magnetizing current whose amplitude is chosen to be just high enough to push the cylinder material into saturation, while the frequency is chosen to be low to avoid eddy currents.
-The setup is used to obtain the BH curve and ascertain that it matches the predictions made by the tool.
+The setup is used to obtain the J(H) curve and ascertain that it matches the predictions made by the tool.

 <img src="validation/B(t).gif" width="600px" alt="">